-For your barcode to work, you will need to assign it to any relevant product information and pass this on to any retailers so that they may enter this information into their POS system.
+For your barcode to work, you will need to assign it to any relevant product information and pass this on to any retailers so that they may enter this information into their P.O.S. system.
 Once you have done this and included the image on your product artwork, the code represents the associated product.
 Please also take care to keep a record of your barcode assignments so that you do not accidentally duplicate.

 We recommend submitting a spreadsheet detailing your product information to your retailers that shows the associated barcode assignments.
 Sometimes a retailer will ask you to complete product information sheets that link your product information to the barcode.
 Both ways work, it is simply a matter of what your retailers’ vendor policies are and how they prefer to have the information provided to them.

-For online retail outlets such as FlipKart and Amazon you will be required to enter detailed information about your product along with a barcode number when you register your product.
-Listing on these sites as well as GoogleMerchant will allow google to index your barcode numbers.
+Online retail outlets such as FlipKart and Amazon require detailed information about your product along with a barcode number when you register your product.
+Listing on these sites as well as Google Merchant will allow Google to index your barcode numbers.

 To make your product information available via barcode scanning apps you must register your product information and associated barcode number on a database used by app developers.
 Listing your product on some online databases such as https://gtinlookup.org or https://gtinsearch.org will help with online brand awareness and the overall visibility of your products.